 Bars & Breweries

 Most of Boerne’s drinking establishments also have a pretty great menu but let’s be honest, you’re here for the beer (or wine or cocktail.)
 Take a load off at the Dodging Duck Brewhaus.
 With live entertainment year round and almost every day, it’s definitely a place you can stay awhile.
 They were (allegedly) the first craft beer spot in Boerne so you should thank them by buying a pint of their TurfDucken IPA or some Duck Wabbit Season.
 Cibolo Creek Brewing Co., named after the aforementioned creek, serves crafty beer and a full bar menu from appetizers to burgers.
 Their front patio kind of feels like hanging at a friend’s place with tables scattered about and an ample front porch.
-If you’d actually like to be on the water, try a flight at Tusculum Brewing right on the river.
-The open air biergarten at Drink Texas is spectacular.
-It feels exactly like you want a Texas bar to feel—with big open skies, cold drinks on tap, and lots of live music.
+If you’d actually like to be on the water, try a flight at Tusculum Brewing Company right on the river.
+The relaxed patio and regular live music at 259 Brantley's Bistro is spectacular.
+With a modern Texas menu, featuring everything from wild game and fresh seafood to fresh salads and seasonal soups, you're sure to leave impressed.
 Important fact: Salvador Dobbs has swings, y’all.
 Also they have great mixed drinks so stop in for something off their inventive cocktail menu or go with a classic.
-For our wine friends, Botero has the wine scene locked down.
+For our wine-loving friends, Botero Tapas + Wine Bar has the wine scene locked down.
 This Spanish tapas and wine bar has creative sangrias, a tapas heavy menu, and a lovely outdoor atmosphere.